Is nucleon spin thermalized in intermediate-energy heavy-ion collisions?

 In ultra-relativistic heavy-ion collisions dominated by partonic degree of freedom, the spin polarization of hyperons as well as its energy dependence~\cite{Karpenko:2016jyx,Li:2017slc} has been successfully described by the spin-thermalized assumption, i.e., by assuming that the particle spin is completely thermalized in the local vorticity field.
 However, this spin-thermalized assumption is challenged by a few experimental observables.
 The traditional kinematic vorticity field leads to the wrong azimuthal angle dependence of the longitudinal spin polarization, i.e., the famous ``sign'' problem~\cite{PhysRevLett.120.012302,PhysRevLett.123.132301}, unless the contribution of the thermal shear is included~\cite{Becattini:2021suc,Fu:2021pok} or non-equilibrium dynamics is taken into account~\cite{PhysRevLett.125.062301,PhysRevResearch.1.033058}.
-In addition, at lower collision energies the $\Lambda$ spin polarization doesn't seem to increase monotonically with decreasing collision energy~\cite{2022137506}, indicating that the particle spin may not be thermalized in collisions with the dynamics dominated by nucleon degree of freedom.
+In addition, at lower collision energies the $\Lambda$ spin polarization doesn't seem to increase monotonically with decreasing collision energy~\cite{2022137506}, indicating that the particle spin may not be thermalized in collisions with the dynamics dominated by nucleon degrees of freedom.

 Obviously, spin-dependent transport models are highly demanded to understand the non-equilibrium hadronic dynamics.
-While covariant transport models suitable for collisions at energies of a few AGeV are still lacking, collaborators and I have developed a non-relativistic spin- and isospin-dependent Boltzmann-Uehling-Uhlenbeck (SIBUU) transport model with the nucleon spin degree of freedom explicitly included, suitable for describing the non-equilibrium spin dynamics at the beam energy around a few hundred AMeV.
-In the present study, I will investigate whether the nucleon spin is thermalized in the hot nuclear matter produced in intermediate-energy heavy-ion collisions, thus understand the relation between the nucleon spin and the vorticity field from the low-energy side.
+While covariant transport models suitable for collisions at energies of a few AGeV are still lacking, a non-relativistic spin- and isospin-dependent Boltzmann-Uehling-Uhlenbeck (SIBUU) transport model with the nucleon spin degree of freedom explicitly included was initiated in Ref.~\cite{Xu:2012hh}, suitable for describing the non-equilibrium spin dynamics at the beam energy around a few hundred AMeV.
+A consistent derivation of the spin-dependent equations of motion was given later~\cite{Xia:2016xiw}, and the lattice Hamiltonian framework for the mean-field evolution~\cite{Xia:2019whr} as well as the rigorous angular momentum conservation~\cite{Liu:2023nkm} were further incorporated into SIBUU for studying various spin-related observables including the spin polarization.
+Based on SIBUU, I will investigate whether the nucleon spin is thermalized in the hot nuclear matter produced in intermediate-energy heavy-ion collisions, thus to understand the relation between the nucleon spin and the vorticity field from the low-energy side.

 Let's begin with the spin-dependent BUU equation for spin-1/2 particles expressed as~\cite{Ring1980,Smith1989}

 Compared to the traditional BUU equation, both the phase-space distribution $\hat{f}$ and the single-particle energy $\hat{\varepsilon}$ are $2 \times2$ matrices and contain the spin-averaged part and spin-dependent part, i.e.,